 - Read the terms and conditions of your chosen cloud storage service and make sure you are OK with what it contains.

-- Make sure your uploads and downloads are encrypted, and if at all possible, use a service that keeps your data encrypted in the cloud and that also limits the amount of people that can access it.
+- Make sure your uploads and downloads are encrypted, and if at all possible, use a service that keeps your data encrypted in the cloud and that also limits the number of people that can access it.

 - Pre-encryption tools like Boxcryptor and Spideroak allow you to encrypt your data before it ever reaches your cloud service.
 This is a great idea for taking your data's safety into your own hands.